 SAI welcomes students to Milan with aperitivi at one of the hidden and local trendy spots in the Navigli district.

 SAI offers Survival Italian lessons that cover basic conversation and useful phrases.
 Students learn to ask for directions, shop with local fruit vendors or order a cappuccino at the local cafe.
 The lessons provide a practical and hands-on approach to learning Italian.

 Students admire the architecture of the spire-laden Duomo up close as they walk among the buttresses and statues and enjoy a panoramic view of the city from the rooftop.
 Following the tour, the group discovers the fashion district including the Galleria, Montenapoleone and La Scala.

-Students have the opportunity to learn the secrets of the Italian cuisine and to create their own antipasto, primo and dessert.
-This experience gives students a taste of the Italian cooking tradition and concludes with eating the 3-course meal together.
+Students have the opportunity to learn the secrets of Italian cuisine while creating their own antipasto, primo and dessert!

 Visit to La Scala Opera House